jmacxx/misq_prj52_WIP/README.md

 [lndWalletDemo](https://github.com/jmacxx/misq_prj52_WIP/tree/master/lndWalletDemo) : simple demo of using LND GRPC API

-[misqWalletRpc5](https://github.com/jmacxx/misq_prj52_WIP/tree/master/misqWalletRpc5) : add LND to supported wallets
+[misqWalletRpc5](https://github.com/jmacxx/misq_prj52_WIP/tree/master/misqWalletRpc5) : add LND to supported wallets; this is the most recent stage of development for all 6 wallets.